gelobllstrs/BALLESTEROS_CPE-019-Final-Project/README.md

-# BALLESTEROS_CPE-019-Final-Project
+# **Animal or Plant Classifier**

-Animal or Plant Classifier App
+This is a simple and interactive web application built with Streamlit and PyTorch that classifies images as either animals or plants using a fine-tuned EfficientNet-B0 deep learning model.